Sorry, you need to enable JavaScript to visit this website.

 Literature Reviews

 The Stage 1 individual assignments and group project include short literature reviews.
-During Stage 2 participants complete a 3000 word assessed Literature Review.
+During Stage 2 students complete a 3000 word assessed Literature Review in year 2 and a short literature review is also included in their Analytical Case Study assignment completed in year 1.

 Feedback

-Participants submit a plan for each of their assignments, plus one draft copy, to their assigned Tutor or Supervisor.
-The Tutor/Supervisor will then provide verbal or written feedback on the plan and the draft with the intention of allowing the participant to improve their paper before final submission.
-All of the submitted assignments are double-marked and consolidated feedback from both assessors is given to the participant.
-If a participant fails a paper they are allowed to resubmit one paper.
-In these circumstances their Tutor/Supervisor will provide further feedback on why the paper was deemed to be a fail and how they can improve it.
+Students submit a plan for each of their assignments, plus one draft copy, to their assigned supervisor.
+The supervisor will then provide verbal or written feedback on the plan and the draft with the intention of allowing the student to improve their paper before final submission.
+All of the submitted assignments are double-marked and consolidated feedback from both assessors is given to the student.

 Assessment